samdze/godot-gameshell/README.md

     ```

 3. Clone my Godot 3.2.3-gameshell repository branch and change your working directory.
+Clone Godot 3.3 from the Godot repository itself if you want to compile Godot 3.3.
 It's a fork with a few code fixes.
 It's preferred to only get the latest commit to occupy less disk space.
     ```
     git clone --depth 1 -b 3.2.3-gameshell https://github.com/samdze/godot.git
+    (or git clone --depth 1 -b 3.3-stable https://github.com/godotengine/godot.git)
     cd godot
     ```
-    My fixes have been merged upstream starting from the Godot 3.3 release, so you'll hopefully be able to directly clone and build the official repository in the future.
+    My fixes have been merged upstream starting from the Godot 3.3 release, so you can directly clone and build the official repository starting from it.

 4. Configure SCons to use Python 3.5, as it enables to build in a concurrent manner.
     Change the first line of the `/usr/bin/scons` file to: